About

 Clients are referred by frontline agencies via a voucher system.
 These agencies include the welfare provision team, schools and children’s centres, doctor’s surgeries, citizen’s advice, housing and specialist support agencies and health workers throughout the town.
 Our aim is to either help prevent things such as family breakdown, housing loss, crime and mental health problems.
 Or give a helping hand up if the crisis has already caused the knock on effects.

 Our volunteers will also take time to listen and signpost people to further support if someone is in need.
 We can also provide basic essentials such as cutlery, crockery, bedding, clothes, toiletries, nappies and pet food.
-As part of the Trussell Trust More than Food initiatives we have been offering basic cooking and budgeting skills classes, holiday activities and parenting sessions and are hoping to develop our services in the near future.
 The food is a short term help, being able to help with the bigger picture is the next stage of the vision we have for the Weston-super-Mare Foodbank.